 The Little-Known Benefits of Feeding Eggshell Membranes

 Egg membranes are often overlooked as a potential source of nutrition for pets.
 However, they contain important nutrients that can benefit your dog’s or cat’s health.
-The egg membrane is the thin layer that separates the eggshell from the egg white.
-It comprises two distinct layers: the outer and inner membranes.
-Both of these layers are edible and contain various nutrients.

 Over Grooming